Northern Territory

 Crossbreeding between the Riverine and Swamp types has been highly successful with crossbreed buffalo growing up to 40% faster than the swamp purebred counterpart progeny.
 Meat quality has improved markedly with the crossbreeds and are hoped to be the future standard in the Tenderbuff program.
 This program is a Quality Assurance program where each carcase is inspected, measured and only branded as TenderBuff if it complies with the 5 standard criteria.

-In the last 15 years buffalo farming has expanded to all states and also to New Zealand.
+In the last 16 years buffalo farming has expanded to all states and also to New Zealand.
+68 head were sent over 2 years from the NT in 3 shipments to an Auckland producer, now making buffalo cheeses and yoghurt in a dairy operation.

 Healthy Meat